yarahisham/Snapchat_CaseStudy-Product_Strategy_and_Vision/README.md

 </p>

 ## Description
-  - Your product strategy should cover the following points:
+  - Product strategy includes the following points:
     - The new product’s value proposition and differentiator.
     - The new product’s features by order of priority.
     - The new product's design & branding.